 The Smithsonian Institution’s Museum on Main Street Exhibit

-Mohawk Trail Regional School (MTRS) is proud to be a host site for the 2025–2026 Smithsonian Institution's Voices and Votes: Democracy In America tour.
-Hosts receive a $10,000 grant to host the exhibit and create programming rooted in their community.
+Mohawk Trail Regional School (MTRS) is proud to have been a host site for the 2025–2026 Smithsonian Institution’s Voices and Votes: Democracy In America tour.

 Related Events

-• Thursday, May 1, 5:30 p.m.: Becoming an American; event co-hosted by the Center for New Americans
+- Thursday, May 1, 5:30 p.m.: Becoming an American; event co-hosted by Center for New Americans

-• Thursday, May 22, 6:00 p.m.: Trivia/Game Night hosted by the League of Women Voters in the MTRS cafeteria
+- Thursday, May 22, 6:00 p.m.: Trivia Night hosted by the League of Women Voters in the MTRS cafeteria

 About This Program